commutatus/awesome/domains/engineering/efficient/frontend_deployment.md

 ### Configure your Angular application

-1. In your Angular application, open `package.json` file and copy `@angular/cli: <version>`,  `"@angular/compiler-cli": <version>` and `"typescript": <version>` from `devDependencies` to `dependencies` .

-2. Create a postinstall script in your `package.json` under `script` section and paste `"postinstall": "ng build --aot -prod"`.
+1. In your Angular application, open `package.json` file, create a postinstall script in your `package.json` under `script` section and paste `"postinstall": "ng build --aot -prod"`.

-3. Now for Heroku to run your application we need to tell Heroku for node environment engines.
-Copy and paste the below code under `"devDependencies"` object.
+2. Now for Heroku to run your application we need to tell Heroku for node environment engines.
+Copy and paste the below code below `"devDependencies"` object.

    ```json
      "engines": {